Child Mortality Rate

 The Eastern region of the DRC has some of the worst maternal and child health outcomes in the world, and its health facilities lack basic equipment and supplies, trained staff and the resources needed improve the situation.
 Support to build provider capacity and expand community outreach programs will be an instrumental catalyst for change in the community; not only by helping to drive health know-how and response in the community, but also by enhancing provider skills and abilities to serve this population.

-Medicines for Humanity (MFH) will work in partnership with the Sisters of the Prioress of the Resurrection to save the lives of Congolese children and their mothers in the community of Ciherano by increasing the capacity of the community health center and its providers.
+Medicines for Humanity (MFH) will work in partnership with the Daughters of the Resurrection to save the lives of Congolese children and their mothers in the community of Ciherano by increasing the capacity of the community health center and its providers.

 The Democratic Republic of Congo (DRC) is facing a life-threatening humanitarian crisis caused by ongoing violent conflicts, population displacement, poverty, malnutrition, and an under-resourced health care system further weakened by an Ebola outbreak and ongoing measles and cholera epidemics.
 Already struggling to confront enormous public health threats with health facilities that lack a basic water supply or sanitation, equipment, trained staff and funds, the DRC is now considered one of the most at-risk countries in Africa for the COVID-19 pandemic.